jrforrest/sysunit/doc/src/intro.md

 ## Installation

-Sysunit is oriented towards the Rust community until it reaches version 1.0, so it is only available via Cargo:
+Sysunit is oriented towards the Rust community until it reaches version 1.0, so it is only available via Cargo for now:

 ```sh
 cargo install sysunit